Liaxum/Games-Project/README.md

 - Character: The character represents a person who commands an army.
 It will be editable as well as the country of origin.
 The character is part of a nation at war, and who participates in many battles to finally win this war.

 I would like to include something that doesn't necessarily appear in the 3C.
 For this game, I would desire wars between nations to be interactive.
 For example when a person engages in a battle against another person (in ranked or in another mode) according to the person and the nation to which it belongs the war evolves.

-And for this game I need an name idea.